Gold & Platinum Awards are earned by artists who have met rigorous standards, and recipients join the ranks of the most iconic recording artists.

 We take certification very seriously.
 Our third party auditing firm has reviewed all applications for more than 35 years to ensure that each award recipient has qualified based on mandatory requirements like requisite sales and streaming figures, consumer demand and much more.

 Along with minimum sales and streaming figures, a number of other criteria accompany each title considered for certification.
-The list and table below describe what titles and types of sales can be considered for the awards.
+The list and table below describe what titles and types of sales and streams can be considered for the awards.

 United States distribution: